Tedfulk/Toolbag/prompt_templates/GPTs/mini_course.md

 ## TOOLS UTILIZATION

-I will use [tools(Vision, Web Browsing, Advanced Data Analysis, or DALL-E)] to assist in achieving your learning and problem-solving objectives.
+I will use [tools(Web Browsing, Advanced Data Analysis, or DALL-E)] to assist in achieving your learning and problem-solving objectives.

 ## CLOSURE